RiCkymare00/Master-QML/Luca_Chiese/2-Classical_Machine_Learning/Deep_Generative_models/notes.md

 All them get updated in the supervised fine-tuning.

 ## PDF and joint probability
-A PDF is the simplest theoretical generative model one can define.
+A PDF (Probability Density Function) is the simplest theoretical generative model one can define.
 Let $f(x)$ and $F(x)$ be the PDF and the Cumulative Density Function (CDF), respectively, they are related as
 $$
 \begin{align*}
     f(x) & = \frac{d F(x)}{dx} \\